-Transform the Division into a learning organization
+Transform the Division into a learning organization.

-- Pilot any new focus area before implementing Division-wide. - Across the Division and schools, create and manage systems and structures that identify key barriers to high student performance and that implement "plan-do-study-act" cycles of continuous improvement. - Focus on identifying what is working in school and program implementations, define their processes, and work to scale and adapt those processes in other settings through protocol development, coaching and networks
+- Pilot any new focus area before implementing Division-wide. - Across the Division and schools, create and manage systems and structures that identify key barriers to high student performance and that implement "plan-do-study-act" cycles of continuous improvement. - Identify schools and programs that outperform others on given indicators, define their processes, and work to adapt their processes to other schools and programs through protocol development, coaching and networks. - Develop and implement a measurement tool for key Division areas of focus.